chazzka/clanekcathedral/clanek.md

 Again, let us put the Local Outlier Factor to the test.
 Note, that this algorithm does not need the input to be scaled in any form.
 Due to the distances' calculation, it is even undesirable.
+For the following experiment, we use the Local Outlier Factor with the following settings:
+- novelty: True
 Figure x shows the results of the above defined dataset with novelty data added.
-For this, we use the Local Outlier Factor with the following settings:
-- novelty: True

 > Figure example 5

 Note, that if the novelty parameter is set to True, we cannot use the *fit_predict* method, which is of online outlier detection, anymore.
 Instead, we have to first use the *fit* method to fit the matrix on the regular dataset and the use the *predict* to evaluate new datapoints.

+As we can see, the algorithm was successful in isolation all of the novelty datapoints.